Skip to main content

 Thumbnail: Collisions and mergers of galaxies strongly influence their evolution.
 This image shows the inner regions of these two galaxies, as taken by the Hubble Space Telescope.
 The cores of the twin galaxies are the orange blobs to the lower left and upper right of the center of the image.
 Note the dark lanes of dust crossing in front of the bright regions.
 The bright pink and blue star clusters are the result of a burst of star formation stimulated by the collision. (credit right: modification of work by NASA, ESA, and the Hubble Heritage Team (STScI/AURA)-ESA/Hubble Collaboration).

-This page titled 28: The Evolution and Distribution of Galaxies is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 28: The Evolution and Distribution of Galaxies is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?